-Under their lease that runs through the 2022 season, the Bills are essentially locked into playing at Ralph Wilson Stadium through the 2019 season.
+Under the Bills' lease that runs through the 2022 season, the team is essentially locked into playing at Ralph Wilson Stadium through the 2019 season.
 There is a one-time exception that would allow them to break the agreement for just under $28.4 million in 2020.